Wilhelmino Sy-Alvarado: Early life

-Wilhelmino Sy-Alvarado was born on December 29, 1946 in Barangay Santo Rosario, Hagonoy, Bulacan to Jose Sy-Alvarado and Angelina Manucdoc.
+Wilhelmino Sy-Alvarado was born on December 29, 1946, in Barangay Santo Rosario, Hagonoy, Bulacan to Jose Sy-Alvarado and Angelina Manucdoc.
 He was a consistent elementary and high school valedictorian.
-He completed his high school education at Mayor Ramona S. Trillana High School (formerly Southern Institute) in Hagonoy.
-He became a working student and earned his Bachelor of Science in Commerce, major in Banking and Finance from the University of Santo Tomas, where he also earned units in Economics in 1967.
+He completed his high school education at Mayor Ramona S. Trillana High School (formerly Southern Institute) Class of 1963 in Hagonoy.
+He became a working student and earned his Bachelor of Science in commerce, major in Banking and Finance from the University of Santo Tomas, where he also earned units in Economics in 1967.
 He worked at Consolidated Bank for eleven years as a bookkeeper and as well involved in the aquaculture businesses, running a fishpond and sold bangus, shrimp, and crabs.
 He also worked as District Chairman of the Hagonoy Water District.

-On August 21, 1983, the day former Sen. Benigno Aquino Jr. was assassinated, Alvarado and his wife Ma.
+On August 21, 1983, the day former Sen. Benigno Aquino Jr. was assassinated, Sy-Alvarado and his wife Ma.
 Victoria helped feed those who attended the rallies denouncing the death of Aquino.
 He also participated during the campaign for the 1986 snap elections.

 Political career

 Mayor of Hagonoy (1986–1998)

-Alvarado entered politics when he was appointed as officer-in-charge mayor of Hagonoy, Bulacan by President Corazon Aquino through the help of Public Works and Highways Minister Rogaciano Mercado in 1986.
+Sy-Alvarado entered politics when he was appointed as officer-in-charge mayor of Hagonoy, Bulacan by President Corazon Aquino through the help of Public Works and Highways Minister Rogaciano Mercado, also a former representative from Bulacan, in 1986.
 He was then elected in 1988 and served for three consecutive terms.

-Within this period, Alvarado received the Pag-asa Award for Outstanding Public Official of the Philippines by the Civil Service Commission in 1992.
+Within this period, Sy-Alvarado received the Pag-asa Award for Outstanding Public Official of the Philippines by the Civil Service Commission in 1992.
 As mayor, he was also the President of the Philippine Mayors League - Bulacan Chapter and the national Auditor of Philippine Mayors League.

 Congressman (1998–2007)

-Upon finishing his term as mayor, Alvarado ran for congressman of First District of Bulacan in 1998.
-He won by a landslide victory the same year, where he served in the House of Representatives for two more terms, thus serving for nine years.
+Upon finishing his term as mayor, Sy-Alvarado ran for congressman of First District of Bulacan in 1998.
+He won by a landslide victory the same year, where he served in the House of Representatives for two more terms.
+He was re-elected in 2001 and in 2004, thus serving for nine years.

 Vice Governor of Bulacan (2007–2010)

-In the 2007 elections, Alvarado teamed-up with former governor Roberto Pagdanganan.
+In the 2007 elections, Sy-Alvarado teamed-up with former Governor Roberto Pagdanganan.
 His wife, Ma.
 Victoria ran to keep his seat in the Congress.
 Although Pagdanganan lost to Jonjon Mendoza, he and his wife were successful.

 Governor of Bulacan (2010–2019)

-Prior to the 2010 local elections, Alvarado voluntarily retired from vice-governorship to run for governor.
+Prior to the 2010 local elections, Sy-Alvarado voluntarily retired from vice-governorship to run for governor.
 He challenged former governor Josefina Dela Cruz for the seat at the provincial elections.
 It was also during the gubernatorial feud between Roberto Pagdanganan and Jonjon Mendoza.
 His running mate was former board member and actor Daniel Fernando.
 In the elections, he won over Dela Cruz.
 In 2013, he ran unopposed.
 He was also appointed by then-President Benigno Aquino III as the Regional Development Council Chairman for Region III, serving from May 2014 to June 2016.

 In 2016, he was re-elected, defeating Dela Cruz and San Miguel Mayor Roderick Tiongson.